-Based on a more technical analysis, we argue that a simple rule of thumb that allows for some additional marginal ideas to be created while reducing the overall monopoly distortion is to reduce the length of term in proportion to the scale of the market.
+Based on a more technical analysis,37 we argue that a simple rule of thumb that allows for some additional marginal ideas to be created while reducing the overall monopoly distortion is to reduce the length of term of patents and copyright in proportion to the scale of the market.
 This simple rule of thumb would be that if the size of market grows by 4%, the length of protection should be cut by 1%.

-Take for example the WTO.
+Take for example the World Trade Organization (WTO).
 The G7 nations account for about 2/3rds of world GDP.
 Adding the 1/3 from the rest of the world would increase the size of the market of about fifty percent.
 If we think of the intellectual property changes in the WTO as extending the protection that exists in the G7 to the rest of the world, this suggests a reduction in the length of term by about 1/12th.
 Similarly, as the world economy grows, copyright and patent terms should be reduced.
 If the world economy grows at a rate of 2% a year, our simple rule of thumb would be to reduce protection terms by 0.5% per year.
+Because the world economy has been growing for a while at around 4-5% a year, protection terms should have been decreasing at around 1% a year.
 Unfortunately, in the case of copyright, terms have been moving in the wrong direction; they have grown by a factor of about four, while world GDP has grown by nearly two orders of magnitude.
 Hence, if the copyright term of 28 years at the beginning of the 20th century was socially optimal, the current term should be about a year, rather than the current term of approximately 100 years!

 Notice that the conventional wisdom is quite different.
 As Hal Varian says one prominent feature of information goods is that they have large fixed costs of production and small variable costs of reproduction.
-Cost-based pricing makes little sense in this context; value-based pricing is much more appropriate.
+Cost-based pricing makes little sense in this context; value-based pricing is much more appropriate.38